 Some recent contributions of the community

 Alec waited 25 min20 minute d'attente seulement !
-En plus des qu'on arrive ont est tout de suite éblouie par La beauté du chateaux de Versailles ! -- 21 days
+En plus des qu'on arrive ont est tout de suite éblouie par La beauté du chateaux de Versailles ! -- about 2 months

 Thomas A. waited 2h49-- over 1 year